farsightsec/axa/README.md

  4. Retrieve and install the AXA server certificate.
 This is the equivalent of when you SSH to a new host for the first time and receive the "Are you sure you want to continue connecting (yes/no)?" message.
-This can be done bu connecting to either SRA or RAD since they both share the same TLS
+This can be done by connecting to either SRA or RAD since they both share the same TLS
     certificate:

         # axa_server_cert -s sra.sie-remote.net,1021